 Bear walk, bear foods buffet & evening programs in Greenough Park, Missoula.

 We’ll kick off the weekend with a bear walk along Rattlesnake Creek at 5:00, where GBF President Chuck Jonkel will identify wild bear foods, point out bear sign, and look for black bear denning sites.
 The Bear Walk will be followed by a Bear Foods Buffet, where you can learn about and sample what bears eat.
 Evening programs will include a talk by Charles Jonkel on bears and their role in culture and ecology, and a Karelian Bear Dog demonstration by the Wind River Bear Institute.
 Meet at the Greenough Park Picnic Shelter.
 Suggested Donation: $20

-A tour of the Salish-Kootenai College Art Department, the annual Kicking Horse Job Corps Pow Wow, & looking for bears in the Mission Mountains.
+A tour of the Salish-Kootenai College Art Department, the annual Kicking Horse Job Corps Pow Wow, & exploring bear habitat in the Mission Mountains.